ShivamNimbalkar/e-Book/README.md

 ## About the Author

 Mr. Shivam Nimbalkar is a distinguished expert in the field of XR and has contributed significantly to this guide.
-Learn more about him in the [About the Author](#about-the-author) section.
+Learn more about him in the [About the Author](https://github.com/ShivamNimbalkar)section.

 ## Disclaimer